 The Children’s Lives Research Initiative is underpinned by the concept of a rights based approach, where children and young people’s evolving capacities and expertise are valued.
 Under a rights based approach, there is an expectation that children and young people’s views will become far more active and influential in the development of policy and research agendas that affect them.
 The Children’s Lives Research Initiative aims to make children, young people and their families more visible as research participants and use innovative developmentally appropriate methodologies to engage children and young people.

-The Children’s Lives Research Initiative provides a unique opportunity to realize the potential for the University of Melbourne to make a positive significant difference to the lives of children and young people in the 21st Century.
-The proposed funding will make it possible to support cross-discipline and cross-sectoral collaborations within and external to the University to examine the underlying complexity of circumstances impacting children and young people’s capacity to thrive and to identify complex practice and policy relevant solutions.
+The Children’s Lives Research Initiative provides a unique opportunity to realise the potential for the University of Melbourne to make a positive significant difference to the lives of children and young people in the 21st Century.
+This Initiative will make it possible to support cross-discipline and cross-sectoral collaborations within and external to the University to examine the underlying complexity of circumstances impacting children and young people’s capacity to thrive and to identify complex practice and policy relevant solutions.

 We are really excited to be working on this Initiative together, to strengthen new and existing partnerships and to make an impact on the lives of children and young people.
-If you would like any further information, please feel free to contact either of us, or the Academic Convenor (Dr Elise Davis, email@example.com)
+If you would like any further information, please feel free to myself or contact Research Fellow, Hannah Morrice (firstname.lastname@example.org).

-Associate Professor Lisa Gibbs is Chair of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.
+Associate Professor Lisa Gibbs is Director of the Jack Brockhoff Child Health and Wellbeing Program and an internationally renowned public health researcher with expertise in child participation, complex interventions and community partnerships.

 The Steering Group will guide the research program and support the Chairs.

 - Professor John Hattie (Director of Melbourne Education Research Institute)